A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Introduction

-A more flexible alternative is AE detection, which avoids retraining or significantly modifying the model by rejecting suspicious inputs at test time~\cite{xu2017feature, zuo2021exploiting}.
-Adversarial detection methods can be broadly categorized into two types: those that compare inputs to a reference set or distribution of known patterns (e.g., Deep k-Nearest Neighbors, DkNN~\cite{papernot2018deep}; Latent Neighborhood Graph, LNG~\cite{abusnaina2021adversarial}), and those that analyze invariants in the learned representations~\cite{jiang2020robust, chen2021exploring}.
-Reference-based detectors often require storing adversarial examples or constructing complex neighbor graphs, which can be computationally intensive and prone to overfitting specific attack types.
-To address these limitations, recent work~\cite{he2024beyond} proposed detecting consistency between augmented inputs using pre-trained Self-Supervised Learning (SSL) models.
-Despite avoiding both the need for complex data structures and reliance on adversarial examples, it introduces several practical challenges.
-Notably, it incurs significant overhead due to the use of large pre-trained SSL models--often significantly larger (e.g., $22\times$ larger params) than the target classifier itself--and assumes the availability of high-quality SSL models for each domain, which may not always be feasible.
-Furthermore, their method relies solely on SSL models pre-trained on the same datasets used for evaluation.
+A more flexible alternative is AE detection, which avoids the costly retraining process of ATCs by instead rejecting suspicious inputs at test time~\cite{xu2017feature, zuo2021exploiting}.
+Detection-based defenses offer distinct advantages, including \emph{lower implementation costs}, as they do not require exhaustive adversarial training with adversarial data, and \emph{tunable robustness}, where sensitivity can be adjusted to meet application-specific accuracy–robustness trade-offs.
+Furthermore, their \emph{plug-and-play} nature allows them to be integrated with existing models, including ATCs, to further enhance system-level robustness.
+By architecturally separating the detection mechanism from the classifier, this approach introduces an additional layer of security at the system level.
+AE detection techniques are often categorized into two types: those that compare inputs to a reference set (e.g., Deep k-Nearest Neighbors, DkNN~\cite{papernot2018deep}; Latent Neighborhood Graph, LNG\cite{abusnaina2021adversarial}), and those that analyze invariants in the learned representations~\cite{jiang2020robust, chen2021exploring}.
+Despite these benefits, prominent detection paradigms suffer from practical limitations.
+Reference-based detectors often require storing adversarial examples or constructing complex neighbor graphs, which is computationally intensive.
+To address this, recent work~\cite{he2024beyond} has proposed detecting consistency between augmented inputs using pre-trained Self-Supervised Learning (SSL) models.
+However, this introduces significant overhead from large external models---which can be over \emph{22 times larger} than the target classifier---and assumes the availability of high-quality, domain-specific SSL models.